 Chief: Joseph G Barone, M.D.; Professor and Chief, Surgeon in Chief Children’s Hospital

-Robert E Weiss, M.D. ; Residency Program Director, Associate Professor, Urologic Oncology
+Robert E. Weiss, M.D. ; Residency Program Director, Professor, Urologic Oncology

-Isaac Yi Kim, MD, PhD; Chief Section of Urologic Oncology, Associate Professor, Robotics
+Isaac Yi Kim, MD, PhD; Chief Section of Urologic Oncology, Professor, Robotics

 Joel W. Goldsmith, M.D.; Assistant Professor, General Urology

-Michael E. Karellas, M.D.; Assistant Professor, Urologic Oncology
+Sammy E. Elsamra, M.D.; Assistant Professor, Robotics, Laparoscopy

 Ephrem Odoy Olweny, M.D.; Assistant Professor, Robotics, Laparoscopy

 Saya Segal, M.D.; Assistant Professor, UroGynecology, Female Urology, Urodynamics